Platform Customization

 #endif

-functions are only needed when passing builtin types with different representations to and from Kotlin and Java API.
-They aren’t needed for basic types like Int
+function is only needed when passing builtin types with different representations to Kotlin and Java API.
+It isn’t needed for basic types like Int

 or String